masterteam-ntua/master-team-website/_pages/people.md

       </div>
       <div id="text-staff" class="d-none">
         <p>
-          The M.Sc. program "Translational Engineering in Health and Medicine" will be coordinated by the School of Electrical and Computer Engineering (ECE) of the National Technical University of Athens (NTUA), in collaboration with the School of Mechanical Engineering (ME) of NTUA.
+          The M.Sc. in Translational Engineering in Health and Medicine at the National Technical University of Athens (NTUA) will be coordinated by the
+          School of Electrical and Computer Engineering (ECE) of the NTUA, in collaboration with the School of Mechanical Engineering (ME) of NTUA.
 The administrative support of the program is provided by the School of Electrical and Computer Engineering of NTUA.
         </p>
         <h3 class="mt-5 mb-3 colored-main">
           Dean of ECE NTUA